The Hoosiers discography

-The discography of The Hoosiers, a British pop rock band, contains five studio albums, four reissues, two live albums, one compilation album, three extended plays, fifteen singles, sixteen music videos and one box set.
+The discography of The Hoosiers, a British pop rock band, contains six studio albums, four reissues, two live albums, one compilation album, five extended plays, twenty-one singles, twenty-two music videos and one box set.

 The Hoosiers' debut album, The Trick to Life, was released by RCA Records in the United Kingdom in October 2007.
 The album peaked at number one on the UK Album Chart and has been certified two times platinum by the British Phonographic Industry.
 The Trick of Life produced the singles "Worried About Ray", "Goodbye Mr A", "Worst Case Scenario" and "Cops and Robbers".
 "Worried About Ray" and "Goodbye Mr A" both managing to peak within the top five on the UK Singles Chart at numbers five and four respectively.